esha-nasir/project-mlops-cancer-cell-detection/README.md

 docker tag nvcr.io/nvidia/tritonserver:24.03-py3 eshanasir/tritonserver:24.03-py3
 and pushed it back to the docker hub docker push {eshanasir}/tritonserver:24.03-py3, here eshanasir is my username you have to write yours
+### There might be a possible reason why the app fails in production.
+It could be due to the free plan, which only provides 4GB of memory.
+Additionally, I couldn't access the required service because of region restrictions.
+Apart from this, everything is working fine.
+I have already explained the step-by-step approach for the deployment above.

 ![W B Chart 07_06_2025, 17_59_44](https://github.com/user-attachments/assets/703c4638-bf93-40df-85ce-fc66569d1ddc)